How long does a hip prosthesis last?

 Result:

-Case group 1: Patients over 70
+Patient group 1: Patients over 70

-Very often, yes.
+Very often yes.

-Case group 2: Patients between 50 and 70
+Patient group 2: Patients between 50 and 70

-Often, yes.
+Often yes.

-Case group 3: Patients under 50
+Patient group 3: Patients under 50

-Often not, but significantly better than before.
+Often no, but significantly better than before.

-If revision surgery becomes necessary, it is usually due to the extremely long life expectancy – not because of prosthesis failure.
+If a revision surgery becomes necessary, it is usually due to the extremely long life expectancy – not because of prosthesis failure.

-1. Aim for a normal body weight
+1. Aim for normal body weight

-2. Prefer sports with consistent stress
+2. Prefer sports with uniform loading

-– cycling, swimming, hiking
+– Cycling, swimming, hiking

-3. Regular follow-up appointments with a hip specialist
+3. Regular check-ups with the hip specialist

-4. Treat infections early
+4. treat infections early

 5. Avoid strong impact loads